 Classic cars in Cuba are also an essential part of its history.

-Linked to politics, culture, the mafia and even feminism (it is said that the first woman with a car license in Cuba "rode arrogantly in a red convertible car along Prado and Malecón"), the so-called "almendrones" have been present, especially in Havana life, since the beginning of the 20th century.
+Linked to politics, culture, the mafia and even feminism (they say that the first woman with a car license in Cuba ?she walked arrogantly in a red convertible car along the Prado and Malecón?), the so-called ?almendrones?
+They have been present, especially in Havana life, since the beginning of the 20th century.

-- How and why were the "almendrones" manufactured?
+- How and why were the ?almendrones? made?

 - How do American cars get to the Caribbean island?